How to Make Coconut Whipped Cream

 This post may contain affiliate links.
 Please read our disclosure policy.

-Why you'll love this coconut whipped cream
+Three tricks for this coconut milk whipped cream

-How to make coconut whipped cream
+Tasty ways to enjoy homemade coconut whipped cream

 Besides just eating it by the spoonful or smothering fresh berries with this creamy, dreamy whip, here are a couple of ideas of what to serve with your coconut whip cream: